Harbringe/BCG/README.md

 #### Task 3: Feature Engineering and Model Training

 Task 3 encompasses feature engineering and model training.
 Participants are expected to engineer additional features that demonstrate predictive power in identifying customer churn.
 Subsequently, they are required to train a Random Forest Classifier model to predict customer churn.
 As a bonus, participants should explore the potential profitability of offering a 20% discount to customers at risk of churning.
+(The ML solutions will be linked soon)

 #### Task 4: (Yet to be uploaded)